100% ONLINE PROGRAM FOR WORKING ADULTS!

 - Courses rotate on a set schedule so students know when a course will be offered.

 - The student becomes an active partner with the instructor and other learners in a collaborative, online learning experience.

 - Concepts introduced in courses are applied in the workplace.

 - General education courses are delivered completely online in either eight, twelve or sixteen week sessions.

 - Prior learning credit is available for documented work experience.

 Technical courses are listed below on a Fall/Spring Semester basis.
-However courses will be offered in four-week rotations during the semester in which the course is listed.
+However courses will be offered in eight-week rotations during the semester in which the course is listed.

 Admission and Program Requirements